FakeFlippy/Grounds-Go/README.md

 ## 🤝 Contributing

 We welcome contributions from the UVA community!
-Please feel free to submit issues, feature requests, or pull requests.
+Please feel free to submit issues, feature requests, or pull requests to gbf9gr@virginia.edu

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

----

-**Built with ❤️ for the UVA community**